 With that said, let’s jump straight into it!

 Step 1: Understanding The Canadian Personal Training Market

-Before you dive headfirst into any industry, it’s important to understand the market so you can project your success potential.
+Before diving headfirst into any industry, it’s important to understand the market to project your success potential.

-Canada is one of the wealthiest countries globally, so right away, you can assume there’s a good level of opportunity awaiting you.
+Canada is one of the wealthiest countries globally, so immediately, you can assume a good level of opportunity awaits you.